ethereumtf/financial/DEPLOYMENT.md

 # USD Financial - Netlify Deployment Guide

-This project has been configured for deployment on Netlify with static export functionality.
+This project has been optimized for deployment on Netlify with static export functionality.

 ## 🚀 Quick Deploy to Netlify